Malice-1993

 Grade: D

-Goat (2016) is a film that made me angry throughout the entire duration of its one hour and forty minutes and that I therefore deride.
+Goat (2016) is a film that made me angry for one hour and forty minutes.
+I deride it completely.

-Incorporating outrageous and unnecessary scenes for no other reason than to offend, the film fails to achieve either a lesson learned or any major point.
+Incorporating outrageous and unnecessary scenes for no other reason than to offend, the film fails to achieve either a lesson learned or any central point.

-I do understand what the filmmakers were going for by portraying fraternities as bad and their member’s monsters, but Goat never provided logic, much character development, or any good intentions.
+I understand what the filmmakers were going for by portraying fraternities as evil and their members as monsters.
+Goat never provided logic, much character development, or any good intentions.

 I was left disturbed by what I had just seen.

 Brad is an interesting study.
-Intended to be the protagonist of the film, he makes his first mistake by giving ominous-looking strangers a lift home.
-At this point, we do feel some sympathy for the character and we should root for him throughout the film, but somehow I didn’t.
+The protagonist makes his first mistake by giving ominous-looking strangers a lift home.
+At this point, we feel sympathy for the character and should root for him throughout the film, but I didn’t.

-Most of the other characters (including the victimized pledges) have little rooting value and are mostly one-dimensional “frat boys” written poorly.
+Most other characters (including the victimized pledges) have little rooting value and are primarily one-dimensional “frat boys” written poorly.

 The writers of the script do their best to make fraternity brothers look awful- they beat, berate, humiliate, and degrade not only the pledges, but they barely treat females or animals any better.

-A ridiculous cameo by James Franco went nowhere and made little sense other than his character is a former frat boy the current members looked up to.
-If I had a nickel for every “bro”, “dude”, or “man” that was used in the film to show machismo I’d be a rich man.
+A ridiculous cameo by James Franco goes nowhere and makes little sense other than his character being a former frat boy the current members looked up to.
+If I had a nickel for every “bro,” “dude,” or “man” used in the film to show machismo, I’d be a rich man.

-In the final segment, the film does make a feeble effort at humanizing Brett, who inexplicably is hot and cold towards his brother all along (this is never explained).
+In the final segment, the film makes a feeble effort to humanize Brett, who is hot and cold towards his brother all along (this is never explained).

-The only prop that I will give to Goat is that a middling glossy Hollywood affair it is not and goes for the jugular in its intensity and brutality.
+The only prop I will give to Goat is that it is not a middling glossy Hollywood affair and goes for the jugular in its intensity and brutality.

-But the point I thought the film was trying to make (that of a thought-provoking look at the problem of fraternities) only made me hate fraternities and develop a negative view towards them.
+But the point I thought the film was trying to make (that of a thought-provoking look at the problem of fraternities) only made me hate fraternities and develop a negative view of them.

-Too many scenes felt overly hammered home and redundant and the conclusion was completely unsatisfying.
-We were left with Brett and Brad gazing out at the spot where Brad was attacked and this scene did nothing to wrap up the film.
+Too many scenes feel overly hammered home and redundant, and the conclusion is unsatisfying.
+We are left with Brett and Brad gazing out at the spot where Brad was attacked, and this scene does nothing to wrap up the film.

-Almost from the onset I squirmed uncomfortably during Goat (2016) and never felt the least bit connected to the film nor any of the characters.
+From the onset, I squirmed uncomfortably during Goat and never felt connected to the film or any of the characters.

 The Blair Witch Project-1999